-On the other hand consider class $\Forbm(\str{C}_4)$.
-This class has a binary closure: for every pair of vertices there is at most one vertex connected to both of them.
-It is easy to consider a lift by adding binary relation $\rel{}{C}$ which denote every pair of vertices for which there exists a vertex connected to both and ternary relation $\rel{}{U}$ representing the closure (note that the closure is not locally finite~\cite{Fueredi1997} and there is no $\omega$-categorical universal graph for $\Forbm(\str{C}_4)$).
-This class has however a strong amalgamation over the closed structures.
-It seem to fail to have locally finite completion property and the existence of Ramsey lift of this class is an open (and well known) problem (see e.g.~\cite{Nevsetvril1995}). \end{remark} \begin{remark} The condition of Theorem~\ref{thm:CSSramsey} given on the family $\mathcal M$ can be strengthened.
-Cherlin~\cite{Cherlin2011} give an example of class $\Forbm(\mathcal M)$ with non-unary algebraic closure.
-It is easy to show that the techniques used in proof of Theorem~\ref{thm:CSSramsey} apply for this class, too. \end{remark}
+On the other hand, the class $\mathcal C_{\mathrm{girth}\geq 5}$ given in Example~\ref{example:C4} has a binary closure: For every pair of vertices there is at most one vertex connected to both of them.
+It is easy to consider a lift adding a partial binary function $\func{}{C}$ which maps every pair of vertices to the unique vertex connected to both of them if such a vertex exists.
+(Note that the closure is not locally finite~\cite{Fueredi1997} and there is no $\omega$-categorical universal graph for $\Forbm(\str{C}_4)$).
+This class has strong amalgamation (over closed structures), however the existence of a precompact Ramsey lift is open. \end{remark} \begin{remark} The conditions of Theorem~\ref{thm:CSSramsey} given on the family $\mathcal M$ can be generalised.
+Cherlin~\cite{Cherlin2011} gave an example of a class $\Forbm(\mathcal M)$ with non-unary algebraic closure.
+It is easy to show that the techniques used in the proof of Theorem~\ref{thm:CSSramsey} apply for this class, too. \end{remark}